rajannpatel/ubuntupbx/deploy-to-gcp.md

     > 2023-08-20 17:30:04,721 - cc_package_update_upgrade_install.py[WARNING]: Rebooting after upgrade or install per /var/run/reboot-required
     > ```

-    If the `IMAGE_FAMILY` specified earlier contained all the security patches, this reboot step may not occur.
+    If the **ubuntu-2404-lts-amd64** Ubuntu image in Google Cloud, specified in step 9 in the `--image-family` parameter, does not contain all the security patches published by Canonical in the last 24 hours, and `package_reboot_if_required: true` in cloud-init.yaml, a reboot may occur.

 16. In the event of a reboot, re-run the tail command to continue observing the progress of the installation; otherwise skip this step: